 The major hotels such as the Galaxy offer free bus rides to San Ma Lo (Avenida De Almeida Ribeiro in Portuguese).
 The whole avenue is a mile long or so, but just head to Senado Square for the highlights.
 Or take a public bus such as 3, 3A or 4 or a taxi.

-The triangle shaped Senado plaza has a black and white wavy tile pattern.
-From San Ma Lo, when you are facing the apex, to the left is the Leal Senado (1784) government building and to the right is the Post Office.
+The triangle shaped Senado Plaza has a black and white wavy tile pattern.
+From San Ma Lo Avenue, when you are facing the apex, behind you is the the Leal Senado (1784) government building and to the right is the white 3-story Post Office.

-At the apex of the plaza is St. Dominic's Church (1587).
-It was built by Dominicans and is the oldest church building in Macau.
+At the apex of the plaza is the yellow St. Dominic's Church (1587).
+It was built by Dominicans and is the oldest church building in Macau, but you can't see it from the road.
+It is open for visitors daily.

 You can finish your tour of the highlights by visiting the Macau Museum in Monte Fort.